-1. What Type Of Resources Will Be Cached By CloudFlare Automatically.
+1. What Type Of Resources Will Be Cached By Cloudflare Automatically.

-2. Check CloudFlare CF-Cache-Status Http Header Value.
+2. Check Cloudflare CF-Cache-Status HTTP Header Value.

 - Browse your web page url ( for example https://www.code-learner.com/can-not-find-django-tutorial-django-polls-templates-error/ ) with google chrome.

-- Right click the web page, click Inspect menu item in the popup menu list to popup the inspector window.
+- Right-click the web page, click Inspect menu item in the popup menu list to popup the inspector window.

-- First we select the first website resource which is the web page url.
-Click Headers in right panel, we can not find the CF-Cache-Status header, but we can see a cf-ray header, this means CloudFlare do not cache this web resource ( because this file extension is not included in the CloudFlare default cachable file extension list ).
+- First, we select the first website resource which is the web page url.
+Click Headers in the right panel, we can not find the CF-Cache-Status header, but we can see a cf-ray header, this means Cloudflare does not cache this web resource ( because this file extension is not included in the Cloudflare default cachable file extension list ).

 - But when you click the second web resource which is a js file, you can find the cf-cache-status header’s value is MISS.
-This means the js file is cachable but not cached in CloudFlare now.
+This means the js file is cachable but not cached in Cloudflare now.
 So it will be loaded from the original web server also.

-2. Other CF-Cache-Status Header Values.
+3. Other CF-Cache-Status Header Values.